Wimbledon - Rafael Nadal withdraws due to abdominal tear, Nick Kyrgios gets walkover into final

-Nadal practised at the All England Club on Thursday ahead of the last-four clash with the Australian, but he has now called a press conference for the evening.
+Nadal practised at the All England Club on Thursday ahead of the last-four clash with the Australian, but he then called a press conference for the evening in which he confirmed that he had been forced to pull out.

 Ad

-According to reports, the legendary Spaniard has been forced to withdraw from the tournament ahead of the semi-final.
-As a result, Kyrgios will receive a walkover into the final.
+The legendary Spaniard had been on course to win a third successive Grand Slam this season after his incredible triumphs at the Australian Open and French Open.
+As a result, Kyrgios has received a walkover into the final.

 Wimbledon